 Most blacksmith workshops were semi-enclosed, wood frame structures.
 Smoke and heat needed to escape but water and wind had to be controlled.
 Asbestos was used as a protector against all threats to metal production.

 These are the asbestos materials metal workers once used in blacksmith shops:

 - Back wall insulation panels behind forges

 - Workbench surfaces

 Asbestos surrounded early blacksmiths.
 What was once thought the perfect blacksmithing protective material was part of their everyday life.
 Microscopic airborne asbestos fibers filled blacksmith shops which these tradespersons continually breathed in.
 Asbestos exposure came from their walls, floors, work surfaces, clothing and face protection.

 The same dangerous asbestos fibers exposed other people around the blacksmith trade.
 Workers went home with asbestos contamination on their clothing, exposing family and friends to fibers.

 People who came and went from blacksmith shops also breathed in asbestos.
 That could be customers, suppliers or curious plain folk.

 Blacksmiths experienced the same health hazards as anyone working in an asbestos-exposed environment.
 Tiny and invisible fibers detached from asbestos material took to the air and entered blacksmiths’ respiratory and digestive systems.
 Once inside the human body, asbestos fibers can’t be passed or expelled.

 Fibers lodged within in human lungs then attach to the sensitive cavity lining called the pleura.
 They can sit dormant for years, even decades, before a tumor grows and presents as the deadly disease mesothelioma.
-Once diagnosed in a later stage, mesothelioma is irreversible and ultimately fatal.
+Once diagnosed in a later stage, mesothelioma spreads to distant sites and is difficult to treat.